osexpert/GoreRemoting/README.md

 Reason: under stress will get errors, specifically ENHANCE_YOUR_CALM

 ## Serializers
-Currently has serializers for BinaryFormatter, System.Text.Json, MessagePack, MemoryPack.
+Currently has serializers for BinaryFormatter, System.Text.Json, MessagePack, MemoryPack, Protobuf.
 Must set a default serializer.
 Can overide serializer per service\per method with SerializerAttribute.
 This way migration from BinaryFormatter to eg. System.Text.Json can happen method by method\service by service.

 ### Exception handling
-Exceptions thrown are marshalled based on a setting in the serializer: ExceptionStrategy.
+Exceptions thrown are marshalled based on a setting in ExceptionSerialization: ExceptionStrategy.
-The default for all serializers are ExceptionFormatStrategy.BinaryFormatterOrUninitializedObject, to make exception marshalling the same regardless of serializer.
+The default for all serializers (except BinaryFormatter) are ExceptionStrategy.UninitializedObject.
-When\if you want to stop all use of BinaryFormatter (when migration is complete, BinaryFormatter is not longer available, etc.), it should be changed to eg. ExceptionFormatStrategy.UninitializedObject.
+BinaryFormatter has its own ExceptionStrategy setting (override) and its default is ExceptionStrategy.BinaryFormatterOrUninitializedObject.

 ### Exception strategies
-	public enum ExceptionFormatStrategy
+	public enum ExceptionStrategy
 	{
 		/// <summary>
 		/// BinaryFormatter used (if serializable, everything is preserved, else serialized as UninitializedObject)